Signs, growth and admissibility of quasi-characters and the holomorphic modular bootstrap for RCFT: Inductive approach to signs of

 \section{Inductive approach to signs of $a_n$}

+In this section, we provide an inductive argument to show that the sign of $a_n$ is the same as sign of $(-1)^n$.
+Using this result in appendix \ref{appB} we will show that the exact expression for $a_n$ as in \eref{recurexpand} can be written as an exponential function of $M$ and a real positive parameter $\beta$ which we define in that appendix.
+This would imply that for $1\leq n\leq 2M$, $a_n$ as given in \eref{recurexpand} nicely exponentiates!

-In this section we present an alternative approach to the Frobenius recursion relation, based on proofs by induction.
-We will be able to prove the desired alternation of signs without making any approximations, overcoming some of the limitations of the previous section.
+Here we will be able to prove the desired alternation of signs without making any approximations, overcoming some of the limitations of the previous section.
 While this proves our key result regarding signs, it does not provide estimates for the growth of coefficients similar to \eref{a2Mcloser}.
 However, it enables us to find the following growth patterns of the coefficients:

 which we dub as the {\it super-geometric} growth to contrast it to the geometric growth which happens for $R=1$.
 Note that from the Rademacher formula in \eref{asympgrowth.0}, we have a geometric growth of coefficients in the regime of $n\gg c$ (where Rademacher approximation is valid).
 Thus, the necessary condition for Rademacher behaviour to kick in is $\left|\frac{a_{n+1}}{a_n}\right|\simeq 1$.
 From numerics we have: for the identity character with $M=50 \, (c\sim 1200)$ with $j=1$ and $n=50M^2 = 125000$, the ratio being $\left|\frac{a_{n+1}}{a_n}\right|\simeq 1.134$.
 We further observed that this ratio keeps on decreasing and asymptoting towards unity as we increase $M$ in the above numerics.